USS Tang (SS-306): First war patrol

 Tang departed Pearl Harbor on 22 January 1944 to begin her first war patrol, destined for the Caroline Islands-Mariana Islands area.
 On the morning of 17 February, she sighted a convoy of two freighters, five smaller ships, and their escort.
 The submarine tracked the convoy, plotted its course, and then prepared to attack.
 An escort suddenly appeared at a range of 7000 yd and closing.
 Tang went deep and received five depth charges before the escort departed.
 Unscathed, she returned to periscope depth and resumed the attack.
 The range on the nearest freighter closed to 1500 yd, and Tang fired a spread of four torpedoes.
 Three hit, and Gyoten Maru (6,800 tons) sank by the stern.
 The submarine cleared the area by running deep and then attempted to get ahead of the convoy for a dawn attack, but the remaining freighter passed out of range, protected by aircraft.

 During the night of 22 February, Tang made a surface attack on a convoy of three cargo ships and two escorts.
-She tracked the Japanese ships, through rain squalls which made radar almost useless, for 30 minutes before attaining a firing position, on the surface, 1500 yd off the port bow of a freighter.
+She tracked the Japanese ships, through rain squalls that made radar almost useless, for 30 minutes before attaining a firing position, on the surface, 1500 yd off the port bow of a freighter.
 A spread of four torpedoes hit Fukuyama Maru (3,600 tons) from bow to stern, and the enemy ship disintegrated.
 Early the next morning, Tang made another approach on the convoy.
-The escort of the lead ship, the 6,800 ton Yamashimo Maru, moved from its covering position on the port bow, and the submarine slipped into it and fired four more torpedoes.
-The first hit the stern of the merchantman, the second just aft of the stack; and the third just forward of the bridge, producing a terrific secondary explosion.
+The escort of the lead ship, the 6,800-ton Yamashimo Maru, moved from its covering position on the port bow, and the submarine slipped into it and fired four more torpedoes.
+The first hit the stern of the merchantman, the second hit just aft of the stack; and the third hit just forward of the bridge, producing a terrific secondary explosion.
 The ship was "twisted, lifted from the water", and began spouting flames as she sank.